 In the immediate shadow of Episode 9 of HBO's Watchmen, we're already begging to know if there will be a Watchmen Season 2.
 As you might expect, we're gonna dive into SPOILERS territory, so go finish Season 1 if you haven't already.
+Also, things just got more confusing, somehow.

 The big question I have about a Watchmen Season 2 concerns its plot.
 While the traditional process would be a continuation of the first season, there's an argument to be made that they could find another set of characters in the Watchmen world to explore.